-Since 2019, the Company has had a 50% whole account quota share with Swiss Re, an "AA-" Standard and Poor's rated global third-party reinsurer with the exception of business related to the credit and suretyship Solvency II line of business, in particular mortgage and credit, which has its own third-party 50% quota share arrangements, and certain lines of business in which the Company is in process of exiting.
-The reinsurance arrangement in place with Swiss Re renewed during 2022.
+Since mid-2019, the Company has had a 50% whole account quota share with Swiss Re, an "AA-" Standard and Poor's rated global third-party reinsurer with the exception of business related to the credit and suretyship Solvency II line of business, in particular mortgage and credit, which has its own third-party quota share arrangements, and certain lines of business in which the Company is in process of exiting.
+The reinsurance arrangement in place with Swiss Re renewed during 2023.

-Other lines such as surety (part of the credit and suretyship Solvency II line of business) are also covered by a significant external quota share (50%).
-The Solvency II technical provisions also make allowance for potential recoveries from non-proportional reinsurance for the professional indemnity, property and structural defects classes.
+The Solvency II technical provisions also make allowance for potential recoveries from non-proportional reinsurance for the professional indemnity and structural defects classes.

 During 2022 a reinsurance agreement was put in place with AIIL.
 Under this arrangement all outstanding liabilities from underwriting years 2019 and prior are reinsured.
-In addition, the treaty also covers underwriting years 2020-2022 for the run-off lines of business.
+During 2023 this arrangement was renewed to cover the 2020 underwriting year.
+In addition, the treaty also covers underwriting years 2021-2023 for the run-off lines of business.